The All-of-Government (AoG) Travel contracts are Air Travel and Travel Management Services.

 The panel offers a suite of travel management services including, but not limited to; online booking tools, expert travel consultants, account management, reporting, risk management, travel policy and spend controls, and consolidated invoicing.

-The services are priced on an unbundled basis, enabling agencies to pay only for the services they require.
+The services are priced individually, enabling agencies to pay only for those they require.
 Agencies then select between light, medium and high service plans in order to achieve the right mix of service and savings.

 Of the agencies participating in the Air Travel contract, 60% are optimising the AoG travel value proposition through participating in the TMS contract as well, while 33% of agencies are booking direct with airline(s).